 Mix flour and water.

 Seriously?
-In seven minutes – one minute each day for seven days (which included me taking pictures of the process) – I had natural leaven ready for homemade bread.
-It’s the match made in bread heaven for those with busy schedules (and bloggers testing out various types of flour in an assortment of baking recipes).
+In seven minutes – one minute a day – I had natural leaven ready for homemade bread.
+It’s the perfect recipe for those with busy schedules (and bloggers testing out various types of flour in an assortment of baking recipes).

 Which leads me to the goods news – once you get in the routine of feeding your starter, you’re more likely to find yourself needing to use up extra starter.
 And once you have a starter, you can feed it more or less depending on how soon or not soon you need a certain amount.

 Sourdough Recipes and Tutorials